 a.
 An LSE electing to use a FRAP for any Season must submit a FRAP for each LRZ to the Transmission Provider by the 7th Business Day of March prior to a Planning Year in order for the LSE to demonstrate that the LSE has designated ZRCs in order to meet all or any portion of the LSE’s Initial PRMR for such LRZ.
 Market Participants submitting registrations for new and existing Load Modifying Resources can be included in the Module E Capacity Tracking Tool beginning as early as December prior to the Planning Year.
 Load Modifying Resources registrations submitted to the Transmission Provider will be evaluated to determine if Load Modifying Resources meet the qualification requirements.
 Market Participants that submit registrations by February 1 prior to the Planning Year will be evaluated by the Transmission Provider and will be notified of the outcome on or before February 21 that precedes the Planning Year.

 Market Participants that submit registrations between February 2 and February 15 prior to the Planning Year will be evaluated by the Transmission Provider and will be notified of the outcome at least two Business Days prior to the FRAP deadline.
 The Transmission Provider will make a good faith effort to notify Market Participants that submit registrations after February 15 but not later than March 1 of the outcomes of such registrations no later than the FRAP deadline.
+All ZRCs associated with a ZG Resource must be used as part of an LSE’s Fixed Resource Adequacy Plan (FRAP) or RBDC Opt Out.
+All ZRCs associated with a ZG Resource that are not used in a FRAP shall have no capacity value as set forth in Section 69A.7.3.
 The FRAP must include the LSE’s forecasted Coincident Peak Demand for each LRZ for each Season and also identify the ZRCs that the LSE owns, or has contractual rights to, in order to provide Planning Resources to meet the FRAP designated portion of its Initial PRMR and also its load ratio share of the LCR for each LRZ for each Season.
 The Transmission Provider will evaluate each LSE’s FRAP to determine if it meets the designated portion of the LSE’s Initial PRMR and the LSE’s share of LCR and the Transmission Provider will notify the LSE via the MECT prior to March 15th before a Planning Year of the extent that the portion of an LSE’s Initial PRMR or share of LCR for each LRZ is not covered by a submitted FRAP.
 The LSE will have until the PRA offer window opens to remedy any deficiencies in their FRAP for each Season.

 b.
 To the extent that the LSE’s ZRCs satisfy the portion of the LSE’s Initial PRMR for the applicable Season(s) submitted through a FRAP, (1) the LSE will not have an obligation to make ZRC Offers for the ZRCs included in the FRAP into the PRA, or otherwise participate in the PRA for such Season; and (2) the LSE will not have an obligation to pay the applicable ACP for the LSE’s Initial PRMR within such LRZ that is covered by the FRAP.
 The Transmission Provider will consider all PRMR and ZRCs, including PRMR and ZRCs in FRAPs, as part of the Transmission Provider’s reliability assessment when conducting the PRA.